Skip to main content

 Working Hours

 A standard workweek is 40 hours per week, eight hours per day.
-The average workweek over a four month period should not exceed 48 hours, inclusive of overtime.
+The average workweek over a four-month period should not exceed 48 hours, inclusive of overtime.

 Overtime

 Overtime must be compensated with time off in lieu or 150% of wages.
-Overtime is limited to 200 hours per calendar year.

 Mandatory Bonuses